x95castle1/convention-server-accelerator/README.md

       --namespace tap-install
     ```

-4. Get the status of Multi-Purpose-Convention-Server  package repository, and ensure that the status updates to `Reconcile succeeded` by running:
+4. Get the status of multi-purpose-convention-server  package repository, and ensure that the status updates to `Reconcile succeeded` by running:

     ```shell